Richard Thompson (musician): 1990s

 Thompson contributed music to BBC Northwest's documentary Hard Cash and appears on the eponymous accompanying album issued by Topic.
 A track from the album, Time To Ring Some Changes is included in the 2009 Topic Records 70-year anniversary boxed set Three Score and Ten as track thirteen on the sixth CD.

 Thompson appears on Willie Nile's 1991 Places I Have Never Been album.

 In 1991, Thompson recorded Rumor and Sigh, his second album for Capitol.
 Once again Froom produced.
-This album, particularly the acoustic guitar ballad "1952 Vincent Black Lightning," was hailed by critics and fans alike and greatly advanced Thompson's reputation as a leading traditional-style guitarist.
+This album, particularly the acoustic guitar ballad "1952 Vincent Black Lightning", was hailed by critics and fans alike and greatly advanced Thompson's reputation as a leading traditional-style guitarist.

 Rumor and Sigh was nominated for a Grammy and sold well.
 However, a shake-up at Capitol saw Hale Milgrim (Thompson's champion and fan within the boardroom) replaced by Garry Gersh.
 Thus, Thompson's next album Mirror Blue was held back for almost a year before being released.

 Thompson was awarded the Orville H. Gibson Award for best acoustic guitar player in 1997.

 In 1992, he performed with David Byrne.
 Their joint acoustic concert at St. Ann & The Holy Trinity in Brooklyn Heights, New York on 24 March, produced the album An Acoustic Evening, which was released the same year.

 Mirror Blue was released in 1994, to often negative reviews sparked by the production decisions that Thompson and Froom took.
 Thompson took to the road to promote the album.
 He was joined by drummer Dave Mattacks, Danny Thompson (no relation) on double bass, and Pete Zorn on acoustic guitar, backing vocals, mandolin and various wind instruments.
 This line-up toured with Thompson the following two years.

 Thompson continued recording for Capitol until 1999, when Mock Tudor was recorded and released.
 His deal with Capitol was modified so that he could release and directly market limited-quantity, live recorded, not-for-retail albums.
 The first of these was Live at Crawley, released in 1995.

+In 1994 the tribute album Beat the Retreat was issued, with Thompson's songs performed by such artists as R.E.M., June Tabor and David Byrne.